WalonLi/PictureDisplayer/doc/README.md

 ## 14/12/31
 1. Controller/Frame/Component interface is done.
 2. Basic Selector and Player window is done.
-3. Now, we need a demo that can be display picture.
+3. Now, we need a demo that can be display picture, background music.

 ## 14/12/25
 1. Project Name: PictureDisplayer(pdr)